Illectrility/mapify/README.md

 - When wanting to switch from pen to eraser, you need not deactivate the pen to activate the eraser, you can press the eraser button directly and vice versa
 - Zoom using scrolling or pinching on a touchscreen

-# Touchscreen and S Pen
+# touchscreen and s pen
 The touchscreen support has been tested on a Samsung Galaxy Tab S4 with an S Pen.
 In my testing, the S Pen has been causing some unexpected behavior in some browsers (e.g. Via).
 Using Firefox, it worked without issues.
 So if you are experiencing issues with using an S Pen, try switching browsers or use a finger instead.